About Gene Autry Entertainment

 America's Favorite Singing Cowboy

 Known as America's Favorite Singing Cowboy, Gene Autry's career spanned some 70 years in the entertainment industry.
 He became famous in radio, records, film, television, and live tour performances including rodeo.
 From the late 1920s through the early 1950s, Gene Autry recorded and wrote hundreds of songs; he was the most successful singing cowboy, appearing in 93 movies and starring in 91 episodes of his television series.
 Gene Autry was ranked among the most celebrated film stars, and for years was considered to be the most popular Western film actor.
-In his later years, Gene Autry owned television and radio stations on the West Coast and was the original owner of the Angels Major League Baseball team in Anaheim, California.
+In his later years, Gene Autry owned television and radio stations across the country and was the original owner of the Angels Major League Baseball team in Anaheim, California.

 Gene Autry Activities and Events

-Updated January 6, 2025
+Updated January 1, 2026

 Gene Autry YouTube Clip of the Week

-Posted January 13, 2025
+Posted January 5, 2026

 Gene Autry connected with his fans during the 1930s, 1940s, and 1950s via letters, phone calls, official Fan Club magazines, and of course personal appearances.
 Today fans can connect with Gene's music, movies, and more via official Social Media outlets like Instagram, Facebook, and YouTube.
 Folks can also subscribe to streaming services like Spotify for Gene's music and Shout!
 TV for Gene's films and television series.